gnukeith/local-llm-guide/README.md

 This guide will be in two sections

-first section is for Open WebUI and the second section is for Brave BYOM
+**first section is for Open WebUI and the second section is for Brave BYOM**

+# Open WebUI

 Step 1.